 - Is it a package?
 If it is, consumers can request a full refund on all monies paid.

 - If it isn’t, check any terms and conditions relating to your booking.
-Do they state that all monies will be refunded in situations where cancellation occurs due to ‘force majeure’ (i.e. major unforeseen events outside of either party’s control)?
-If so, then contact the business to request a refund and follow their processes in the first instance.
+Do they state that all monies will be refunded in situations where cancellation occurs due to ‘force majeure’ (i.e. major unforeseen events outside of either party’s control – and where contracts have been entered into after the pandemic was recognised in the UK, disruption due to its effects may take on a more “foreseeable” aspect)?
+If so, contact the business to request a refund and follow their processes in the first instance.

 - If your accommodation booking was over £100 and you paid some or all of the amount by credit card, you may be able claim through your credit card company.
 Contact your credit card provider to register a claim.